ibm-cloud-docs/appid/web-apps.md

   ```
   {: pre}

-3. In the same file, include the Maven plugin.
+3. In the same file, include the Maven plug-in.

   ```xml
   <plugin>